HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 When the Entity Type is a Covered Entity or Business Associate, the correct type **SHALL** be stated transparently in a transaction.
 Additionally, if a Covered Entity is participating in a transaction they must obtain their own credentials and a Business Associate **SHALL NOT** use the credentials of a Covered Entity.

-When the requirements above are also met, the individual identity verification of the organization's representative **SHALL** be used to eestablish the identity assurance level for the Organizational Identity.
+When the requirements above are also met, the individual identity verification of the organization's representative **SHALL** be used to establish the identity assurance level for the Organizational Identity.

 **References:**